ramapriyan912001/tp/docs/UserGuide.md

 * INDEX argument is mandatory.
 * INDEX has to be between 1 and the length of the list of expenses visible to the user on the screen.
 * Since the command deletes the expense based on the list visible to the user, it is necessary for the user to be viewing a list of expenses when utilising this command.
 This means that the user must have entered a `findexpenses` or `expenses` command just prior to entering the `deleteexpense` command.
-* Expense list of the group will remain to be displayed after the command succeeded.

 Examples:
 * `deleteexpense 1`